 When paid at the bank, a deposit receipt is created by the bank and forwarded to the Tax Collector.
 Any checks received by the District are verified to the bill.
 Checks are also reviewed for the signature and that they are dated properly.
 All payments are input into the Taxpro tax collection software by the Tax Collector, restrictively endorsed and prepared for deposit.
-The Tax Collector maintains a manual receipt log of the daily deposits and compares the daily total to the amount entered into Taxpro.
+The Tax Collector maintains a manual receipt log of the daily deposits and compares the daily total reconciles the daily cash receipt report from nVision to the amount entered into Taxpro.
 At the end of the tax collection period, the tax collector will reconcile the tax collectors report to the tax collections and the bank deposits.
 The reconciliation is reviewed by the Assistant Superintendent for Administrative Services.
 Any taxes not paid during the tax collection period (ending 1st week in November) are remitted to the County for collection along with the tax collector's report.